Mohammad0336/Paint_Application/README.md

 - Eraser: Normal eraser

 ### Future
-Components that can or will be added in the future to upgrade the program.
+Components that can or will be added in the future to upgrade the program:

-Functions to add:
 - Shape adder
 - Select like paint app
 - More colours